How to Make Your Strength Training More Efficient

 Here are four methods for creating a more effective warmup routine:

-These might not always be the movement's primary muscle groups or joints.
+You might not always need a to focus on the primary muscle groups or joints you’ll use for a big barbell lift .
 For example, I spend 3 minutes on my low traps before barbell squatting.
-The more engaged they are, the better I can support the bar during the lift.
+The more engaged they are, the better I can support the bar on my back during the lift, which keeps my shoulders happier.

 Consider your shoulders, a frequent weak spot for masters athletes.
 Let's assume you can bench press 250, but your rotator cuff gives out while pressing a 5-lb kettlebell upside down